juniorvigneault/comedy.experiments/README.md

 I think for this first exercise I'll focus on the typing part.
 And maybe the next weeks I could focus on the other parts, and have a complete experience in the end...
 That could be something.

-### June 14 2022
+### June 14 2022 (morning)

 List of things I want to do to make this thing more interesting (before next Monday):
 - [ ] Have more sounds available when typing and make them longer
 - [ ] Add a laughing sound when resizing window
-- [ ] Add more questions in the form with different UI elements (checklists etc...)
+- [x] Add more questions in the form with different UI elements (checklists etc...)
 - [ ] Use different effects like wiggling
-- [ ] Find an intro like clicking on something to open the box
+- [x] Find an intro like clicking on something to open the box
 - [ ] Make a climax (ending)
+- [ ] Make code more efficient
 - [ ] Music?

+### June 14 2022 (afternoon)
+I added a couple more possible UI elements and placed them in the dialog box.
+I ordered them thinking of how it could build in intensity.
+I will try adding sounds and effects to these UI elements tomorrow, but I'm already more confident about how this is turning out.
+I think adding more possibilities will help a lot.
+I'm still not sure about the whole context though.
+I made it about working in an office but why would such a form be sexual?
+This is the thing that doesn't work for me...